-Corporal Emilia Bergmann was secretly in love.
-She still remembered the first day she saw her destined one.
-It had been a cold autumn evening.
+Gefreiter Emilia Bergmann was secretly in love.
+She still remembered the first day she saw her destined one on a cold autumn evening.
 She had just come off of her last class of the day at her first year at the military academy in a small northeastern village in Capricorn that wasn’t even on some maps.
-She’d been thinking about her most recent Capricornian philosophy class on that day.

 “Courage, heart, loyalty, glory, victory, and honor,” the teacher had said.
 “Those are the principles of a true heroic Capricornian.”

-Emilia hadn’t paid it any mind until the teacher exclaimed mid-lecture:
+Emilia hadn’t paid it any thought until the teacher exclaimed mid-lecture:

 “Isn’t this great?
 The new Kaiser’s made it so that you don’t have to come from a wealthy military family to rise in the ranks.
 Background doesn’t matter.
 Skill and the principles of an individual Capricornian does.”